Dearly Beloved in Christ,

 So, if you have a deep personal relationship with God, love your Byzantine Catholic Church, and desire to live that love radically, maybe monasticism is for you.

-Please spend some time exploring this site, and if you have any other questions, please do not hesitate to contact me.
-I would love to talk with you.
+Please spend some time exploring this site and reach out if you have any other questions.
 Above all, continue to pray, and be assured of my prayers for you.
 BE NOT AFRAID!